 \subsection{Polyhedral Divisors}

 Let $Y$ be a normal semiprojective variety and let $\sigma\subset N_\RR$ be a pointed, rational polyhedral cone.
-By $\sigma^\vee$ we denote the dual cone of $\sigma$. \begin{definition}A \emph{polyhedral divisor} on $Y$ with tail cone $\sigma$ is a formal finite sum
+By $\sigma^\vee$ we denote the dual cone of $\sigma$. \begin{definition}A \emph{polyhedral divisor} on $(Y,N)$ with tail cone $\sigma$ is a formal finite sum

 where $P$ runs over all prime divisors on $Y$ and $\D_P$ is a rational polyhedron with tailcone $\sigma$.
 Here, finite means that only finitely many coefficient differ from the tail cone.
+If the lattice $N$ is clear, we often speak simly of polyhedral divisors on $Y$.
 If $Y$ is a complete curve, we define the \emph{degree} of a polyhedral divisor by where summation is via Minkowski addition. \end{definition} Each polyhedron $\D_P$ gives rise to a map

 We can evaluate a polyhedral divisor for every element $u \in \sigma^\vee \cap M$ via

 to get a $\QQ$-divisor on $Y$.